Katherine Chen, MD

 Internal Medicine

-Research Interests: Dr. Chen’s research explores equity issues at the intersection of urban planning and population health, with an emphasis on strategies for reducing health disparities and improving access to opportunities for well-being through policies that shape affordable housing, transportation, and neighborhood environments.
+Biography: Dr. Katherine Chen, MD, is an internal medicine physician aspiring to a career as a clinician-investigator focused on population health.
+Her research explores equity issues at the intersection of urban planning and population health, with an emphasis on strategies for reducing health disparities and improving access to opportunities for well-being through policies that shape affordable housing, transportation, and neighborhood environments.

 As an NCSP scholar, Dr. Chen’s interdisciplinary work led her to partnerships across departments and institutions.
 She developed her primary NCSP project, entitled, “Neighborhood Change & Health Gains?
 Effects of Gentrification on Hypertension and Diabetes Control,” in partnership with Dr. Teryl Nuckols (Cedars-Sinai), Dr. Claudia Nau (Kaiser Permanente), Andrea Jones (Healthy African American Families II), Dr. Kristen Choi (UCLA School of Nursing), Dr. Fred Zimmerman (UCLA Fielding School of Public Health), Dr. Ninez Ponce (UCLA Center for Health Policy Research), and Dr. Paul Ong (UCLA Center for Neighborhood Knowledge).
-This study builds upon the growing literature on neighborhood health effects to explore whether gentrification influences health outcomes for patients with hypertension and diabetes living in low-income neighborhoods.
+This study built upon the growing literature on neighborhood health effects to explore whether gentrification influences health outcomes for patients with hypertension and diabetes living in low-income neighborhoods.
+This study used electronic health record data from Kaiser Permanente and neighborhood data from the American Community Survey to understand how changing neighborhood conditions might contribute to spatial health disparities.
+This was funded in part by a grant from the UCLA Ziman Center via the UCLA Rosalinde and Arthur Gilbert Program in Real Estate, Finance and Urban Economics.

 Energized by her NCSP experiences, Dr. Chen elected to continue her research training in the pursuit of a PhD in Health Policy & Management through the UCLA Fielding School of Public Health.
-She will finish her PhD with funding from the UCLA NRSA Primary Care Research Fellowship and the Specialty Training and Advanced Research (STAR) Program.
-With a dissertation committee formed from the mentors she developed as a NCSP fellow, Dr. Chen is preparing a thesis focused on characterizing the health consequences of residential displacement pressures related to economic and neighborhood contexts.
+She finished her PhD with funding from the UCLA NRSA Primary Care Research Fellowship and the Specialty Training and Advanced Research (STAR) Program.
+With a dissertation committee formed from the mentors she developed as an NCSP fellow, Dr. Chen prepared her thesis focused on characterizing the health consequences of residential displacement pressures related to economic and neighborhood contexts.
 Dr. Chen continues to practice patient care and supervise resident physicians at a Federally Qualified Health Center in Los Angeles.